 Hyaluronic Acid is made up of many sugar units.
 With the addition of more sugar molecules, it grows longer and the overall shape becomes spherical.
 It is normally found in skin, connective and nerve tissue.
 Compared to other natural and synthetic polymers, Hyaluronic Acid has the greatest capacity to hold water.
 Sodium Hyaluronate and Potassium Hyaluronate are salts of Hyaluronic Acid.
 Hyaluronic Acid has a number of approved medical uses.
 It has been used in eye surgery and in the treatment of osteoarthritis of the knee.
 It is also approved to be injected under the skin to temporarily smooth wrinkles.

-The safety of Hyaluronic Acid, Sodium Hyaluronate and Potassium Hyaluronate has been assessed by the Cosmetic Ingredient Review (CIR) Expert Panel.
+The safety of Hyaluronic Acid, Sodium Hyaluronate and Potassium Hyaluronate has been assessed by the The Cosmetic Ingredient Review (CIR) was established in 1976 as an independent safety review program for cosmetic ingredients.
+The CIR Expert Panel consists of independent experts in dermatology, toxicology, pharmacolgy and veterinary medicine.
+The CIR includes participation by the U.S. Food & Drug Administration and the Consumer Federation of America.
+(CIR) Expert Panel.
 The CIR Expert Panel evaluated the scientific data and concluded that Hyaluronic Acid, Sodium Hyaluronate and Potassium Hyaluronate were safe as cosmetic ingredients.

 CIR Safety Review: The CIR Expert Panel noted that Hyaluronic Acid penetrated to the dermis and can moderate the penetration of other chemicals.
 The amount of Hyaluronic Acid normally found in the skin was compared to the maximum amount of Hyaluronic Acid applied to the skin by cosmetics and personal care products (2% of product).
 The CIR Expert Panel found that the contribution of Hyaluronic Acid to the skin via application of such a product to be negligible.
 The CIR Expert Panel reviewed acute, short-term and chronic toxicological studies and concluded that they did not demonstrate any cause for concern.
 Hyaluronic Acid did not cause reproductive or developmental toxicity.
 There was no genotoxicity found in reverse mutation tests, micronucleus tests and chromosomal aberration tests.
 There were no skin reactions in an immunogenicity test of Sodium Hyaluronate on humans.
 Hyaluronic Acid also has medical uses in which it is injected into the body.